 The Card of the Day: The Queen of Swords

 Are you uncomfortable with setting up boundaries with others because you might look "mean?"
-Is your career or life path in harmony with your authentic self?
+Is your career path in harmony with your authentic self?
 Is it difficult for you to stand up to the pressures of what others think you should be or do?

 Do not apologize for your strength, power, or authentic self.
 Own it.

 If this resonated with you…